 Roadmap to Tobacco Control Legislation

 Burkina Faso enacted strong tobacco control legislation through Law No. 040-2010/Concerning the Campaign Against Tobacco (as promulgated by Decree No. 2010-823), which went into effect on November 25, 2011.
 Three subsequent decrees, which all went into effect on December 30, 2011, implemented the requirements of law relating to smoke free places, tobacco advertising, promotion and sponsorship, and partially the packaging and labeling of tobacco products, among other requirements.
 In addition to the primary tobacco control law, Law No. 080-2015/AN Concerning the Regulation of Advertising regulates tobacco advertising, promotion and sponsorship.
 Joint Administrative Order No. 2015-366/MS/MICA provides the implementing details for the health warnings on tobacco packaging and the ban on misleading packaging and labeling.
-Joint Administrative Order No. 2021-055 contains the second set of pictorial health warnings, which are required to appear on packaging as of July 1, 2021.
+Joint Order No. 2021-055 contains the second set of pictorial health warnings.
+Joint Order No. 2023-322 contains the third set of pictorial health warnings.